espocrm/documentation/docs/administration/troubleshooting.md

 ## Check logs

-To find out the problem, you check error log files.
+To find out the problem, check error log files.

 #### EspoCRM error logs

 Espo logs are located in `{ESPO_ROOT}/data/logs/` directory.
-Most of errors are logger there.
+Most errors are logger there.

 #### Apache error logs

-For Ubuntu server, an apache error log is located at `/var/log/apache2/error.log` and contains all error information.
+For Ubuntu server, the apache error log is located at `/var/log/apache2/error.log`.
 The location of log files can be different on other systems.

 ### Debug mode